nextopio/nextop-client/README.md

 Nextop is rethinking a CDN for mobile from the ground up.
-Mobile devices operate in high latency and uncertain networks, and Nextop is able to optimize traffic to get content displayed to users >2x faster, and never lose a transaction.
+Mobile devices operate in high latency and uncertain networks, and Nextop is able to optimize traffic to get content displayed to users >2x faster than leading CDNs, while never losing a transaction.

 The core technology is a client SDK that replaces or plugs into your existing network library, and a proxy server that translates between the SDK and your existing HTTP backend.